Company logo | Codica

 These data are used when creating the mobile first design with a suitable arrangement of primary and secondary elements.
 That is why designers try to place vital elements in the green zone of the mobile screen.

-For example, the creators of the iPhone 14 Pro introduced the Reachability feature.
+For example, not a long time ago, Apple introduced the Reachability feature.
 It lets users lower the upper part of the screen for easier accessibility.
 Thus, smartphone usage is made more comfortable for people with difficulty using apps or navigating the web.
 The video below shows how to activate it on the iPhone 14 Pro.

 Creating user-friendly popups